waynodiablo/Oystercard/pills/factory_girl.md

     config.include FactoryGirl::Syntax::Methods
 end
 ```
 * Define your factory.
-FactoryGirl will look for factories within a `factory` folder within `spec`.
+FactoryGirl will look for factories within a `factories` folder within `spec`.
 The files themselves should be named after the model they contain factories for.
 For example:

 ```ruby
 # ./spec/factories/user.rb